uhm-descartes/ee645/morea/kernels/reading-convex.md

 ## Convex Functions

-There are two closely related concepts here: a
-_convex set_ and and a _convex function_.
-This is a fundamental topic,
-though we did not go through these in class.
-But we will encounter them again shortly when looking at gradient descent in more detail.
+There are two closely related concepts here: a _convex set_ and and a _convex function_, though we will restrict our attention to convex functions.
+Convexity is a fundamental topic, though we did not go through these in class---consider taking EE 617 for an indepth study of this topic.
+But we will encounter some basics over and over again in various fields, including when looking at gradient descent in more detail.

 Suppose \\(C\subset \reals^d\\) is a set of vectors with \\(d\\) coordinates.
 Then we say \\(C\\) is a convex set if given \\(\x\\) and \\(\x'\\) in \\(C\\),